neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 1. Pull [neo-devpack-dotnet](https://github.com/neo-project/neo-devpack-dotnet) project from GitHub to your localhost and open it.

-3. Switch the branch to `master-2.x` (Master branch is the compiler of Neo3)
+3. Switch the branch to `master-2.x` (Currently the master branch is the Neo3 compiler)

-4. Publish project `Neo.Compiler.MSIL`
+4. Publish the project `Neo.Compiler.MSIL`

-5. After successful publish, you can see a `neon.exe` in path ...\Neo.Compiler.MSIL\bin\Release\netcoreapp3.1\publish\ 。
+5. After successful publish, you can find `neon.exe` under the path ...\Neo.Compiler.MSIL\bin\Release\netcoreapp3.1\publish\

 ### Change environment parameter settings